freelawproject/free.law/content/what-should-be-done-about-the-pacer-problem.md

 > well.
 When Congress passed the E-Government Act of 2002 an
 > accompanying Senate report stated that Congress wanted the Judicial
 > Conference to move to "a fee structure in which this information is
-> freely available to the greatest extent possible.â€?
+> freely available to the greatest extent possible."
 However, PACER
 > fees have only increased since that time and there appear to be no
 > meaningful efforts to make these public records freely available.
 I
 > would urge you to call for public hearings on PACER to learn why no